 Free anything can be hard to find in New York City, so take advantage of free live music.
 Check out these seven venues featuring free tunes, drink deals and casual vibes.
 Spend the big bucks on something other than live performances (unless it’s Hamilton on Broadway).
+To ensure that your event is successful, book a reservation now at High Country Motor Lodge.
+HCML is one of the top Flagstaff event venues that offer full audio-visual, catering services, and high-speed Internet access.

 Where to Find Free Live Music All Around NYC

 Melt into live music like grated Parmesan over pasta.
 At Le Fanfare, the owners believe in a modern Sardinian dinner and a show – hence the extensive music programming every Friday and Saturday evening.
+And I promise, the music played there could seriously give some competition to the Hamilton Broadway show.

 Avoid vino and choose a cocktail to complement your spaghetti alla carbonara – perhaps the Ginger Smash made with rum, house-made butternut squash winter mix and lemon.